spectrocloud/librarium/content/docs/12.5-vertex/02-install-palette-vertex/10-install-on-vmware/10-install.md

 <br />

-4. Provide the repository URL you received from our support team.
+4. Provide the FIPS repository URL you received from our support team.

-5. Enter the repository password.
+5. Enter the FIPS repository password.

 6. Choose `VMware vSphere` as the cloud type.
 This is the default.